Kjacob10/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-5.md

     </details>

 44. A company is planning to use Amazon S3 and Amazon CloudFront to distribute its video courses globally.
 What tool can the company use to estimate the costs of these services?
     - A. AWS Cost Explorer.
+[Used for analyzing existing costs and usage]
-    - B. AWS Pricing Calculator.
+    - B. AWS Pricing Calculator. [ official tool for estimating the costs of AWS services before deployment.]
-    - C. AWS Budgets.
+    - C. AWS Budgets.[ Helps track and manage costs against defined budgets, but not for estimating new workloads.]
-    - D. AWS Cost & Usage Report.
+    - D. AWS Cost & Usage Report.[rovides detailed billing data for past usage]

     <details markdown=1><summary markdown='span'>Answer</summary>
       Correct answer: B
     </details>

 45. What should you do if you see resources, which you don’t remember creating, in the AWS Management Console?
 (Choose TWO)
-    - A. Stop all running services and open an investigation.
+    - A. Stop all running services and open an investigation.[Stopping everything is disruptive and not recommended;]
-    - B. Give your root account password to AWS Support so that they can assist in troubleshooting and securing the account.
+    - B. Give your root account password to AWS Support so that they can assist in troubleshooting and securing the account.[Never share your root account password with anyone, including AWS Support.]
-    - C. Check the AWS CloudTrail logs and delete all IAM users that have access to your resources.
+    - C. Check the AWS CloudTrail logs and delete all IAM users that have access to your resources.[deleting all IAM users is excessive and could lock out legitimate users.]
     - D. Open an investigation and delete any potentially compromised IAM users.
     - E. Change your AWS root account password and the passwords of any IAM users.